 The Fosbury Flop was created by the American High Jumper Dick Fosbury who won a Gold Medal in the 1968 Summer Olympics and brought it to the world’s attention.
 Here we outline the basic progressions a beginner would go through to learn the technique.

 The Fosbury Flop requires the person jumping to cross the bar and land on their shoulders perpendicular to the bar.

-This high jump drill aims to encourage the student to turn their head towards the shoulder which is furthest from the bar.
+This high jump drill aims to encourage the student to turn their head toward the shoulder which is furthest from the bar.
 This is not a natural movement so you can make it a gradual process by asking the student to turn little by little.
-The effect that this has is that they will start to cross the bar in a perpendicular angle to the bar rather than a right angle.
+The effect that this has is that they will start to cross the bar at a perpendicular angle to the bar rather than at a right angle.

 The turning effect is also assisted by the “hockey stick” or “j-shaped” run-up which consists of the student running in a straight line towards the bar, with the last 3 or 4 strides curving around.
 This helps with the rotation.